james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 There's also an option to use `LatLngBounds`, but...well...this works!
 And the map's not going to change, so it's an ugly yet affordable evil.

 (Oh, and the island was American Samoa.
-You can see it on the map.
-It's right on the edge.)
+[You can see it on a map.](https://www.cia.gov/library/publications/resources/the-world-factbook/graphics/ref_maps/political/pdf/world.pdf) It's right on the edge.)

 ## Addressing the problem